sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 are some underlying latent factors that are measured reasonably well by the 25 observed variables in the |bfi_sample|_ data set.
-Open it up and check that the 25 variables are coded as continuous variables |continuous| (technically they are ordinal |ordinal| though for EFA in jamovi it mostly doesn’t matter, except if you decide to calculate weighted factor scores in which case continuous variables |continuous| are needed).
+Open it up and check that the 25 variables are coded as continuous variables |continuous| (technically they are ordinal |ordinal| though for EFA in jamovi it mostly does not matter, except if you decide to calculate weighted factor scores in which case continuous variables |continuous| are needed).
 To perform an EFA in jamovi: